cbg-ethz/V-pipe/README.md

 Tutorials introducing usage of V-pipe are available in the [docs/](docs/README.md) subdirectory.

+### Tutorials

+First steps with V-pipe for different scenarios are  available in the [docs/](docs/README.md) subdirectory.

 ### Using quick install script

 To deploy V-pipe, use the [installation script](utils/README.md#quick-installer) with the following parameters: